 Susan Harris

 Susan started blogging about Greenbelt soon after moving here in 2012, and that blog has grown into this nonprofit community website.
 She also created and curates the Greenbelt Maryland YouTube channel.
-In 2021 Susan joined the Board of Directors of Greenbelt Access TV.
-Retired from garden writing and teaching, she continues to blog weekly at GardenRant.com.
+She blogs weekly at GardenRant.com and in 2025 published "Hippies in Europe 1969: a Memoir."

 Latest posts from Susan Harris